Building an Energy Efficient Home

 All new homes and extensions built in South Australia must meet minimum energy efficiency requirements.
 New homes must also meet additional requirements for efficient lighting and water heaters.

-The council or a private certifier will assess the design of your new home or extension for compliance before you are given development approval and construction can begin.
+The Council or a private certifier will assess the design of your new home or extension for compliance before you are given development approval and construction can begin.

 Energy efficiency considerations when building or extending a home